Sa1tyBiscuit/PythonToCpp/README.md

 # PythonToCpp
-A journal of my journey to learn cpp from a python user \n
+## A journal of my journey to learn cpp from a python user

+---

 Day 1:
 we learn how to use std cpp library to print out hello world